MidKnightMadness/tkaRoboticsSoftwareTraining/README.md

 4. Look at both "Inspect Driver Station" and "Inspect Robot Controller" and make sure everything is green/checked Sometimes it may not be checked even when you update the FTC SDK.
 You may need to update the hardware (control hub/driver station) in that case

 This template uses two library called ftclib and ftc dashboard.
-Make sure they are up to date by going to "build.dependencies.gradle" and looking at the last 2 lines in dependencies
+Make sure they are up to date by going to "build.gradle.TeamCode" and looking at the last 2 lines in dependencies

+The stuff below was written by FTC organizers.
+Has some basic info/resources that you can use

 ## NOTICE